-The Office of Consumer Health Insurance (OCHI) answered a wide array of questions from consumers during calendar year 2004.
+The Office of Consumer Health Insurance (OCHI) responded to a wide array of questions from consumers during calendar year 2005.
 Calls came from a variety of groups including consumers, employers, agents, associations, attorneys, health care providers and advocacy groups.

-We were able to provide information on insurance-specific terminologies that the average person may not understand.
-We were also able to explain the differences between benefits available in individual, small group and large group insurance products and the rights associated with each stemming from the Health Insurance Portability and Accountability Act (HIPAA).
-We provided consumers with specific information applicable to their plans and their rights relating to options regarding continuation of coverage.
-OCHI also directed consumers to the Insurance Division's link on the Department of Financial and Professional Regulation's Internet site (www.idfpr.com) enabling them to gain further knowledge of a particular topic through access to "fact sheets" developed by the Division.
+OCHI provides information and education on insurance-specific terminologies that the average consumer may not understand.
+Members of the OCHI staff also explain the differences between benefits available in individual, small group and large group insurance products and the rights associated with each stemming from the Health Insurance Portability and Accountability Act (HIPAA).
+Consumers were provided specific information applicable to their plans and their rights relating to continuation of coverage options.
+OCHI also directed consumers to the Insurance Division’s link on the Department of Financial and Professional Regulation’s Internet site (www.idfpr.com) enabling them to gain further knowledge of a particular topic through access to “fact sheets” developed by the Division.

 - How to obtain approval for a particular medical service or approval of benefits for a particular medical service;